-- Explain measures taken to protect the privacy of human subjects and maintain confidentiality of study data.
-Strategies to protect the privacy and confidentiality of study records, particularly those containing identifying information, should be addressed. - Address who will have access to study records, data, and specimens, including an acknowledgment that representatives of the DOD are eligible to review study records. - Address requirements for reporting sensitive information to state or local authorities. - Data capture, verification, and disposition: Describe how data will be captured and verified.
-Describe where data (both electronic and hard copy) will be stored, who will keep the data, how the data will be stored, the process for locking the database at study completion, and the length of time data will be stored.
+- Acquisition and processing: How the data will be acquired, including the time and location of data acquisition, if scientifically pertinent.
+If use of existing data resources is proposed, describe the origin of the dataset.
+Provide an account of the standards to be used for data and metadata format and content.
+Explain how the data will be processed. - Identifiers: Describe the unique identifiers or specific code system to be used to identify human subjects, if applicable. - Confidentiality - Explain measures taken to protect the privacy of human subjects and maintain confidentiality of study data.
+Strategies to protect the privacy and confidentiality of study records, particularly those containing identifying information, should be addressed. - Address who will have access to study records, data, and specimens, including an acknowledgment that representatives of the DOD are eligible to review study records. - Address requirements for reporting sensitive information to state or local authorities. - Data capture, verification, and disposition: Describe how data will be captured • and verified, including the quality assurance and quality control measures taken during collection, analysis, and processing.
+Describe where data (both electronic and hard copy) will be stored; who will keep the data; how the data will be stored, if applicable; the file formats and the naming conventions that will be used; the process for locking the database at study completion; and the length of time that data will be stored, along with a justification for the time frame of preservation, which may include considerations related to the balance between the relative value of data preservation and other factors such as the associated cost and administrative burden of data storage.
 Describe the proposed database, how it will be developed and validated, and its capability to safeguard and maintain the integrity of the data.
 Describe the database lock process.
-For FDA-regulated studies, compliance with 21 CFR 11 and appropriate data standards (such as those established by the Clinical Data Interchange Standards Consortium) are required. - Data reporting: Describe how data will be reported and how it will be assured that the documentation will support a regulatory filing with the FDA, if applicable. - Sharing study results: In cases where the human subject could possibly benefit medically or otherwise from the information, explain whether or not the results of screening and/or study participation will be shared with human subjects or their primary care provider, including results from any screening or diagnostic tests performed as part of the study. - Laboratory Evaluations - Specimens to be collected, schedule, and amount: All specimens that will be collected for study purposes must be clearly stated.
-The collection schedule and amount of material collected must also be clearly described. - Evaluations to be made: Describe all evaluations that will be made for study purposes.
-Explain how the results of laboratory evaluations will be used to meet the objectives of the study (or to monitor safety of human subjects). - Storage: Describe specimen storage, including location of storage, how long specimens will be stored, any special conditions required, labeling, and specimen disposition.
-Outline the plan to store specimens for future use, including considerations for informed consent and providing human subjects with an opportunity to decline participation in the study.
+For studies requiring regulatory agency oversight, compliance with 21 CFR 11 and appropriate data standards (such as those established by the Clinical Data Interchange Standards Consortium) is required. - Data reporting: Describe how data will be reported and how it will be assured that the documentation will support a regulatory filing with a regulatory agency, if applicable. - Sharing study results: In cases where the human subject could possibly benefit medically or otherwise from the information, explain whether the results of screening and/or study participation will be shared with human subjects or their primary care provider, including results from any screening or diagnostic tests performed as part of the study.
+In cases of national security or controlled unclassified information concerns, include a statement that the data cannot be made available to the public (e.g., "This data cannot be cleared for public release in accordance with the requirements in DOD Directive 5230.09.").